Take my word: move your sites away from SiteGround.

 13. Removed Service In Unprofitable Countries

-SiteGround suspended accounts from many Asian areas: India, New Zealand, Singapore, Philippines, and others.
+SiteGround suspended accounts from India, New Zealand, Singapore, Philippines, etc.

 This hurt a lot of affiliates – it was sad seeing so many members of the Bloggers Passion Facebook Group (mostly Indians) hurting financially after SiteGround canceled their affiliate accounts.
 Even if you don’t do affiliate marketing, consider how it affected other people’s lives.